Amenability of coarse spaces and K-algebras: Amenable metric spaces

 We denote by $\mathrm{\mbox{F\o l}}(R, \varepsilon)$ the collection of $(R,\varepsilon)$-F\o lner sets. \item[(ii)] The metric space $(X,d)$ is called \emph{amenable} if for every $R>0$ and $\varepsilon > 0$ there exists $F\in \mathrm{\mbox{F\o l}}(R, \varepsilon)$. \item[(iii)] The metric space $(X,d)$ is called \emph{properly amenable} if for every $R>0$, $\varepsilon>0$ and finite subset $A\subset X$ there exists a $F\in \mathrm{\mbox{F\o l}}(R, \varepsilon)$ with $A\subset F$. \end{itemize} \end{definition}

-\begin{remark} Since with regard to the relation of set containment, $\mathrm{\mbox{F\o l}}(R, \varepsilon)$ is monotonously decreasing with respect to $R$ and monotonously increasing with respect to $\varepsilon$, we may also employ nets to simplify the quantifier-laden ``local'' condition used in the above definition: \begin{itemize} \item[(i)] Amenability of $(X,d)$ is equivalent to the existence of a net $\{F_i\}_{i\in I}$ of finite non-empty subsets such that
+\begin{remark} Since with regard to the relation of set containment, $\mathrm{\mbox{F\o l}}(R, \varepsilon)$ is monotonically decreasing with respect to $R$ and monotonically increasing with respect to $\varepsilon$, we may also employ nets to simplify the quantifier-laden ``local'' condition used in the above definition: \begin{itemize} \item[(i)] Amenability of $(X,d)$ is equivalent to the existence of a net $\{F_i\}_{i\in I}$ of finite non-empty subsets such that

 \item[(ii)] Proper amenability of $(X,d)$ requires, in addition, that this net $\{F_i\}_{i\in I}$ satisfies $ X = \liminf_{i} F_i $, where $ \liminf_{i} F_i := \bigcup_{j \in I} \bigcap_{i \geq j} F_i $. \end{itemize} \end{remark}